hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ## ECN feedback, wire format
-The proposed alternative proposes a format for the ECN-ACK frame.
+The proposed alternative proposes a format for an ECN block.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)
 The ECN block uses one byte to indicate how many bits that encode each of the ECT/CE fields.
 The proposed format is useful both for classic ECN and L4S.